* ISIL abandons town straddling Aleppo-Damascus highway

 Rebels from Islamists to relatively secular moderates have been fighting the al Qaeda-linked ISIL in the worst rebel-on-rebel violence since Syria's conflict began in March 2011.

-The fighting since the start of January has killed over 1,000 people, according to Syrian Observatory for Human Rights monitors.
-The fissures within rebel ranks have helped Assad's forces claw back territory around the northern commercial hub of Aleppo and are likely to increase the government's leverage at peace talks starting in Geneva on Jan.
-22.
+The fighting since the start of January has killed over 1,000 people, according to Syrian Observatory for Human Rights monitors, and helped Assad's forces claw back territory around the northern commercial hub of Aleppo.

 On Friday, the Observatory and activists said ISIL had pulled out of the northern town of Saraqeb, strategically important because it straddles highways connecting Aleppo, the capital Damascus and Assad's coastal stronghold of Latakia.